 The explosive popularity of consumer devices has shown no sign of slowing.
 In 2013, smart phones are expected to be used as the leading device for consumers to connect to the internet.
 By 2015, tablet PC connectivity is expected to outpace laptops.
 It is no surprise that these devices are increasingly being brought into the workplace and used to perform both business critical functions as well as private user tasks.
 In fact, the average corporate user has anywhere from 2-4 mobile devices, most of which require wireless connectivity, and this number continues its steady rise.
 Along with redesigning and upgrading the wireless infrastructure to support these devices, some business organizations have started rolling out applications for employee use and custom app stores.

 Along with this steady upward trend in the physical number of BYOD devices, users are also expecting the performance of mobile applications to keep pace with their wired counterparts.
 They want to use any device to access any application, anywhere, without lag or delay in user experience.
 In one survey, more than half of IT organizations responded that they receive increasing complaints from BYOD users who expect to connect anywhere in the building with no degradation in performance.
-In addition to being pressed to engineer wireless environments that will provide bandwidth at higher rates than ever before, companies preparing to support a bring your own device (BYOD) initiative have needed to create security policies to regulate the usage, applications, and connectivity allowed to these devices.
+In addition to being pressed to engineer wireless environments that will provide bandwidth at higher rates than ever before, companies preparing to support a bring your own device (BYOD) initiative have needed to create security policies to regulate the usage, applications, and connectivity allowed to these BYOD devices.

 The massive trend toward BYOD in the enterprise is bringing with it several impacts to IT.
 It used to be that IT had complete control over the devices used connected to the network, due to the fact that they were purchased, configured, and provided by the business.
-Now, with the BYOD movement, the users decide which devices they want to buy, how they are configured, what is installed on them, and to what extent they will be used for business critical tasks.
+Now, with the BYOD trend movement, the BYOD users decide which devices they want to buy, how they are configured, what is installed on them, and to what extent they will be used for business critical tasks.
 In the past, wireless users only required email and Internet access to mobile devices, which has a relatively low bandwidth requirement.
 With BYOD, voice, video, unified communications, and bandwidth hungry applications are being driven over the wireless infrastructure, which is likely unprepared for this unprecedented load.
-This trend will bring user dissatisfaction, support issues, IP addressing problems, and capacity limitations for competing devices.
+This BYOD trend will bring user dissatisfaction, support issues, IP addressing problems, and capacity limitations for competing devices.

 BYOD will put a spotlight on wireless problems that may have been masked up to this point.
 This is due to the fact that coverage and capacity will be required for up to three times as many devices.
 We can expect an increase of trouble calls into IT, but, the support team may or may not have the tools, knowledge, and budget available to properly address the situation.
-BYOD will also bring a security concern like never before, as these devices are open to a host of threats and attacks which may not be detected by present security systems.
+The BYOD trend will also bring a security concern like never before, as these devices are open to a host of threats and attacks which may not be detected by present security systems.

 Benefits of BYOD

-BYOD can be a very good thing for the business, saving IT budgets by offloading some of the operations cost to the users.
+BYOD can be a very good thing and provide benefits for the business, saving IT budgets by offloading some of the operations cost to the users.
 Supporting BYOD is required in some verticals, as hospitals, schools, and some manufacturing companies continue to require the mobility and usage offered by these devices.
 The BYOD trend shows no sign of slowing, so doing nothing – hoping it goes away – will not prepare IT organizations for the problems of tomorrow.
 In fact, ignoring BYOD will only cause IT to spend more and more time and money chasing problems that they didn't anticipate, or worse, recovering from major security intrusions.
-If IT keeps on top of the performance concerns brought on by BYOD, they will offset calls coming into the help desk, and save time in troubleshooting user complaints.
+If IT keeps on top of the performance concerns brought on by BYOD, they will offset calls coming into the help desk, and save time in troubleshooting BYOD user complaints.
 Most importantly, with the right tools, engineers can monitor and mitigate security threats, which will protect critical business data and infrastructure from being compromised.